New Gods

-The New Gods are a fictional extraterrestrial race appearing in the eponymous comic book series published by DC Comics, as well as selected other DC titles.
+The New Gods are a fictional extraterrestrial species appearing in the eponymous comic book series published by DC Comics, as well as in other DC titles.
 Created and designed by Jack Kirby, they first appeared in February 1971 in New Gods #1.

 Publication history

 Volume 1 (1971)

 The New Gods are natives of the twin planets of New Genesis and Apokolips.
 New Genesis is an idyllic planet filled with unspoiled forests, mountains, and rivers and ruled by the benevolent Highfather, while Apokolips is a nightmarish, polluted dystopia filled with machinery and fire pits, ruled by the tyrannical Darkseid.
 The two planets were once part of the same world, a planet called Urgrund (German for "primeval ground"), but it was split apart millennia ago after the death of the Old Gods during Ragnarök.

 The characters associated with the New Gods are often collectively referred to as "Jack Kirby's Fourth World".
 Unhappy with Marvel Comics at the time, as he had created or co-created a plethora of characters without having copyright or creative custody of them, he turned to rival publisher DC Comics, with his sketches and designs for a new group of heroes and villains.
-As author Marc Flores, who writes under the pen name Ronin Ro, described:
+According to Marc Flores, who writes under the pen name Ronin Ro:

 The idea of the New Gods had come to Jack years earlier, when he was plotting 90 percent of the "Tales of Asgard" stories in Thor.
 He wanted to have two planets at war and end with Ragnarok, the battle that would kill Thor's lucrative pantheon.
 Instead, he tried the idea in his Inhumans stories.
 Now he was presenting it in its original context.
 Though he wouldn't ever say it publicly, the New Gods books started right after the gods in Thor killed one another.
 The first page of Orion of the New Gods showed the same scenes from Thor—a planet torn in half and armored gods holding swords and dying on a fiery battleground.

 Kirby began the "Fourth World" in Superman's Pal Jimmy Olsen #133 (October 1970).
-The New Gods first appeared in New Gods #1 (February–March 1971) and Forever People #1 (February–March 1971).
-Another "Fourth World" title Mister Miracle was launched in April 1971.
+The New Gods first appeared in New Gods #1 (February-March 1971) and Forever People #1 (February-March 1971).
+Another "Fourth World" title Mister Miracle was launched the following month (March-April 1971).
 Various New Gods, notably Darkseid, went on to interact with other denizens of the DC Universe.

 New Gods #1 marks the first appearance of Orion, Highfather, and Metron, among others.
 The opening sequence alludes to the presence of the "Old Gods" and the "New Gods" (e.g., "There came a time when the Old Gods died...").
 Simultaneously published during this time were the Forever People and Mister Miracle series, also written and drawn by Kirby.